Sonat-Consulting/fagdag-flutter/crud_assignment/README.md

 Which will start the API on ```localhost:8082```, this API has a artificial 1 second delay, so that we handle a slow API reasonably.

-If the local API is not working for some reason, you can change the host in observations.dart to : ```jsonplaceholder.typicode.com```.
+On Android, you can change the host in observations.dart to : ```10.0.2.2:8082``` to hit the local server.

 ### Assignment 1
 Add the HTTP call and state changes necessary to update an existing observation in the list.